Zidiefeng/Trisight/README.md

 ## How to contribute

 1. Create a new branch off from `dev` branch
-2. Make changes, create pull request to `dev` branch
+2. Make and push changes, create pull request to `dev` branch
 3. Peer review and merge to `dev` branch
 4. Checkout branch `dev` and update docs by sphinx